LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

 "smart_quotes" or "symmetrical_quotes" options by passing in these arguments when running the code, then all of the directional quotes found within the page will be switched to their non-directional counterparts.
 This would be relevant had you trained the CNN model on directional quotes, but didn't get good OCR accuracy when handling them.
 After that first step, if there was at least one instance of a symmetrical quote in the original document and that you didn't specify the "symmetrical_quotes" option, or if you selected the "smart_quotes" option, the appropriate directional quotes will be applied to the page.

 There is an autocorrect feature in <b>ScriptReader</b> that allows you to specify the confidence threshold above which a correction should be made.
 Simply pass in "autocorrect:", followed by a percentage expressed in decimal form, the default being 1.0 (100%).
 For example, should you want the autocorrect feature to only make corrections for instances where it is at least 95% certain that the suggested word is the correct one, you would enter "autocorrect:0.95".

+Furthermore, when passing in the "autocorrect_case" argument when running the code, any word containing lowercase letters or backslashes (i.e., indicative of RTF commands such as "\scaps " for smallcaps) will be lowercased, apart from the first letter, which may actually need to be uppercased in the case of proper nouns and adjectives.
+This will correct OCR errors that introduced uppercase letters in a word.
+Here are some examples ("before=>after") of how the autocorrect case mode would work: "tEst=>test", "TeSt=>Test", "\Scaps=>\scaps".

   <br><b>Well there you have it!</b> You're now ready to convert your handwritten text into digital format!
 You can now write at the cottage or in the park without worrying about your laptop's battery life and still get your document polished up in digital form in the end! 🎉📖